CAVENDISH RADIO COSMOLOGY

 Picture

 Our group's research mission is to study the early epochs of the Universe through observations of the 21-cm line from cosmic Hydrogen.
-We also develop our own radio instruments and apply that knowledge to other scientific and technological challenges.
+We also develop our own radio instruments and data analysis tools, and apply that knowledge to other scientific and technological challenges in society.

 Picture